highlights of operations

 record of achievement

 Chevron’s presence in Brazil dates to 1915, when the company sold products under the Texaco brand.
-Today, Chevron’s business in the country includes deepwater exploration and production of oil and natural gas, through Chevron Brasil Upstream Frade, and the manufacture and distribution of lubricants and additives, through Chevron Brasil Lubrificantes and Chevron Oronite, respectively.
+Today, Chevron’s business in the country includes offshore exploration and production of oil and natural gas, through Chevron Brasil, the manufacture and distribution of additives, through Chevron Oronite, and the marketing of Texaco lubricants.

 Chevron began investing in oil and natural gas exploration and production in 1997 after the Brazilian government decided to open the sector to private companies.
-Chevron now has two deepwater projects in Brazil.
+Currently, Chevron participates in eight blocks in Brazil, three as operator.